JesutoniAderibigbe/EVAPOTRANSPIRATION_LATEST/README.md

 Furthermore, the project provides a user-friendly interface for easy navigation and interaction, adhering to Figma design guidelines for better UI accuracy.
 With a structured application architecture and attention to code formatting and readability, developers can easily maintain and extend the functionality of the application.

-### Support

-If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7